Dev-Saqlain/Hotel-Managment-System/README.md

 # Hotel-Managment-System
-hello, this is code for manage a hotel.
+hello, this is code for manage a hotel.It contain header files which include in main file.